liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. you're going into the question deeper and deeper in various directions
 1. how fresh the ingredients are
 1. I was moved
-1. I’m with you
+1. I’m with you; 我支持你
 1. you’re not gona play by rules
 1. face the consequences
 1. I can’t argue with that
 1. you are my inspiration
-1. kick him when he‘s down
+1. kick him when he‘s down; 落井下石
 1. thanks for your time
 1. legal system
 1. diploma